EriCheww/ECE4191-R15/docs/getting_started/first_time_setup/onboard.md

 ls /home/pi/ECE4191-R15
 ```

+---

-## Step 4 — Downloading Dependcies and Libaries
+## Step 4 — Downloading Dependencies and Libraries
 Once the project code has been cloned onto the Raspberry Pi, the next step is to install all required dependencies and libraries needed for the onboard software to run correctly.
 This includes both **system packages** (such as GStreamer for video streaming) and **Python libraries** (for processing, communication, and control).